git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 be passed as part of the URL in the `href` parameter.

 It should be noted that clients will not always be able to `abort` partial uploads cleanly.
-Implementors are expected to ensure proper cleanup of partially uploaded files via other means, such as a periodcal cron job that locates uncommitted uploaded parts and deletes them.
+Implementors are expected to ensure proper cleanup of partially uploaded files via other means, such as a periodical cron job that locates uncommitted uploaded parts and deletes them.